 Before you can use PyTorch, you must download and install its relevant modules in Anaconda.
 To do this, open an Anaconda command prompt and issue the command

-You can review the instructions on the PyTorch web site for more information, as well as commands you can issue to verify the install has been performed correctly.
+You can review the instructions on installing PyTorch with conda or LangChain website for more information, as well as commands you can issue to verify the install has been performed correctly.

 Deep neural networks (DNNs) are a relatively new area of focused research, based off the foundations of artificial neural networks (ANNs).
 ANNs and DNNs fall within the broad area of supervised machine learning algorithms.
 The original idea for a neural network was proposed by McCulloch and Pitts in 1943, based off a biological estimate of how neurons in the brain were hypothesized to function.
 The problem with the McCulloch-Pitts model was its inability to easily learn.
 To address this, Rosenblatt proposed the Perceptron, adding weights that allowed the ANN to "learn" by increasing and decreasing weights based on how well the current network categorized relative to a known, correct label (i.e., supervised learning).